WilFehr/RCcar/README.md

 # RCcar

-# Notes:

-the initial research document is in google docs and will be uploaded here as a PDF once finished, currently I've noticed that if I want more electrical freedom, I will need to be more involved on the mech side which is part of the delay on that front

-I am currently in a project based class, so a lot of my project work time is going into that, this will delay the updates here, feel free to check out my ECE299 repo for the updates on that project.
+# Current Notes and Next Steps:
+I will be fleshing out the conceptual goals and making a conceptual HLD for both the firmware and hardware

 # What Does Success Look Like?

-A remote controlled car
+A remote controlled car, this will be fleshed out in goals and requirements

 # Focus:
-The focus of this project is on project management, as I will be using Notion to track tasks, priorities, and dependencies, and the engineering design cycle, as I will be planning, researching, designing, consulting with peers and mentors, and iterating as necessary to complete this project.
+A focus for this project is on project management, as I will be using Notion to track tasks, priorities, and dependencies, and the engineering design cycle, as I will be planning, researching, designing, consulting with peers and mentors, and iterating as necessary to complete this project.

+I will be roughly following a stage gate process while trying to incorporate agile techniques.

-This will be a multidisciplinary project,
+This will be a multidisciplinary project.
-However as I am an electrical engineering student that will be the focus of my work, and I may opt for a more practical solution when it comes to design implementation and choose premade components or reference existing libraries, as the physical construction and the software are not the priorities of this project.
+However as I am an electrical engineering student, hardware and firmware will be the focus of my work.

-# Next Step:
-This project is currently in the initial research phase and will remain so until I have finalized the puzzle room project.

 # What Will be Documented Here:
 In this repo, I will be:
 - documenting sources and tracking research;
-- version control for the solidworks files, KiCad files, and relavent code files;
+- version control for the solidworks files, KiCad/Altium files, and relavent code files;
 - posting finalized documents such as weighted objectives charts, and decisions evaluation matrices;
 - and crediting my collaborators